catfact/softcut/README.md

 test project for crossfaded sample playback/recording with read/write interpolation and partial erase.

-`softcut` creates a single read/write "sch" structure and runs it under Portaudio (on mac) or jack (linux.)
+`softcut` creates a single read/write "head" structure and runs it under Portaudio (on mac) or jack (linux.)

 the audio process can be controlled by OSC on port number 9999. see `OscInterface.h` for command paths.